🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 3. We skip the “Execution and Monitoring” part and create the experiment by clicking Save experiment.

-Now it's time to check what we forgot in our implementation.
-Run the experiment you created and see what happens in the application by checking the Network tab.
+Now it’s time to run our experiment see what happens in the application by checking the Network tab.

 Once the blackhole attack runs, the product list update is halted and remains pending (last line).
 The request is neither resolved nor automatically canceled for the entire experiment duration (30 seconds).
 Why is this?
 At least there should be some timeouts, right?